-CONTENTS INTRODUCTION CEO MESSAGE BUILDING TOMORROW'S SUSTAINABLE MOBILITY SOCIETY BLUE CITIZENSHIP: NISSAN'S CSR RENAULT-NISSAN ALLIANCE CSR DATA THIRD-PARTY ASSURANCE ENVIRONMENT SAFETY PHILANTHROPY QUALITY VALUE CHAIN EMPLOYEES ECONOMIC CONTRIBUTION CORPORATE GOVERNANCE & INTERNAL CONTROL down to the employees working in all facilities through local offices.
+CONTENTS INTRODUCTION CEO MESSAGE BUILDING TOMORROW'S SUSTAINABLE MOBILITY SOCIETY BLUE CITIZENSHIP: NISSAN'S CSR RENAULT-NISSAN ALLIANCE CSR DATA THIRD-PARTY ASSURANCE ENVIRONMENT SAFETY PHILANTHROPY QUALITY VALUE CHAIN EMPLOYEES ECONOMIC CONTRIBUTION CORPORATE GOVERNANCE & Internal control

 Nissan's ISO secretariat oversees companywide efforts, and the local offices in Japan are responsible for activities at each facility and division and for coordinating the proposals from employees.
 The secretariat and local offices engage in discussions at least once a month to confirm the progress made toward established goals, share best practices, improve management systems, draw up plans for the next fiscal year and communicate requests from local facilities and divisions.
 The items discussed are reported to the environmental management officer twice a year (once during the management review conference) so that the company can decide on needed improvements.